zerolat/samurai/README.md

 ## ⚠️ Important Considerations

-- **Specialized Kernel:** Not for general use.
-Optimized for specific workloads; compatibility with all hardware/software not guaranteed.
+- **Specialized Kernel:** Not designed for general-purpose use.
+Samurai is highly optimized and minimal—don’t expect it to work on your smart fridge. 🧊
 - **Reduced Security:** Performance prioritized over comprehensive security mitigations.
 Use in trusted environments only.
 - **Minimal Drivers:** Limited hardware support due to the removal of unused drivers.
 Verify compatibility.
 - **No Extensive Debugging:** Focus on performance means minimal logging and debugging features.
 Troubleshooting may be more challenging.